castorzombie/fe_wsdash/README.md

 ## What is WSDASH?
-wsdash is a crypto currency responsive dashboard showing real time data and historical data based on user settings and it is written with MERN stak.
+wsdash is a crypto currency responsive dashboard showing real time data and historical data based on user settings and it is written with MERN stack.

 ### Front End
 - React 18